OceanographyforEveryone/BeagleBox/README.md

 ###Overview

 Field equipment is often controlled via computer, and data entry mandates a computer, which means laptops need to be able to go out in the field.
 For graduate students and early career scientists on very tight funding budgets, this can be a dilemma.
-I’ve see the calculations happen as my colleagues prepare for the field: *do I take my one and only computer out into the field and risk damaging it, or do I leave it brute-force my way through sampling without it?*
+I’ve see the calculations happen as my colleagues prepare for the field: *do I take my one and only computer out into the field and risk damaging it, or do I leave it and try to brute-force my way through sampling without it?*

 This equation is, counter-intuitively, getting worse.
 Sensors, sampling devices, and scanners are cheaper and lighter than ever before.
 Rather than buying a $20,000 piece of equipment, you can get a $20 plug-and-go component.
 The trade off is that these systems rely on external processing power, they need a general computer.
 That means your laptop is coming with you.